ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 });
 ```

-You can even nest models for more advanced state structures.
+You can nest models for more advanced store requirements.

 ```javascript
 import { model } from 'easy-peasy';